Learning lino print - Practice makes perfect, ish

 It wasn't until I was made redundant in January 2016 that I found the time to play with lino properly.

-I’ve been having a spring clean and sort out over Christmas and New Year.
+I’ve been having a spring clean and sorting out over Christmas and the New Year.
 I realised that I’d carved and printed a lino print of Holgate Windmill five times before I was happy with it.
 Yes five!

 This is what prompted me to write this blog.
-Firstly to say that it takes time and practice to learn a new skill.
-Secondary, to reflect on how my skills have developed over time.
+Firstly, it takes time and practice to learn a new skill.
+Secondly, to reflect on how my skills have developed over time.

-I thought it would be useful for you to see this progression too.
-The lino prints my students make are far better than any of my early creations!
+I thought it would be useful for you to see this progression, too.
+The linocuts my students make are far better than any of my early creations!
 You’ll also see how my methods have changed as I’ve learnt.
-Apart from that first ‘have a go’ session, I’m self taught.
+Apart from that first ‘have a go’ session, I’m self-taught.
 I think crafting is in my DNA.
-I bought a few books on stamping and off I went and to a point made it up as I went along.
+I bought a few books on stamping, and off I went, and to a point, made it up as I went along.
 The joy of that is that I’ve had a huge learning curve.
-Some things have worked and some things haven’t.
+Some things have worked, and some things haven’t.
 Learning by mistake is one of the best ways of learning.

 Learn by mistake

 Spot the deliberate mistake below?
 I forgot to reverse the design before carving the first lino print.
-Then over the next 2 years I learnt how to carve straight lines and rectangular shapes better.
+Over the next 2 years, I learnt to carve straight lines and rectangular shapes more accurately.
 You can see how each design has evolved.
-The close up images make me cringe but I thought you’d find them useful to see!
+The close-up images make me cringe, but I thought you’d find them useful to see!

 Photos